Sahanduiuc/-House-Prices-Advanced-Regression-Techniques/README.md

-# House-Prices-Advanced-Regression-Techniques: How to score _ on the public leaderboard (top10%)
+# House-Prices-Advanced-Regression-Techniques: Solution with simple stacking

 "Buying a house is a stressful thing."
 Ask a home buyer to describe their dream house, and they probably won't begin with the height of the basement ceiling or the proximity to an east-west railroad.
 But this playground competition's dataset proves that much more influences price negotiations than the number of bedrooms or a white-picket fence.